zzyzek/sandbox/notes/POMS-Future-Research.md

 ---

 Thinking about it more, there are many tricky details.
-Consider a path tileset with a "frame" on the border of the grid that isn't homogeneous but with a middle block homogeneous and endpoints on either corner.
+Consider a path tile set with a "frame" on the border of the grid that isn't homogeneous but with a middle block homogeneous and endpoints on either corner.